Coronavirus digest: South Africa launches 1 billion-dose vaccine plant | DW | 19.01.2022

 Speaking on condition of anonymity, a White House official said the masks would be available at pharmacies and community health centers.

-President Joe Biden's administration hopes it will help curb the rapidly spread omicron variant.
+President Joe Biden's administration hopes that it will help curb the rapidly spread omicron variant.

 India reported 282,970 new infections on Wednesday, the highest in eight months.